0xffff-one/0xffff-lib/README.md

     └── ...
 ```

-In the example above, we need a `BUILD` file to describe how to build `matrix` module.
-The `BUILD` file is read by `bazel` and determine how the module build and visibility to other modules.
-Now let's see how to write such a `BUILD` file from scratch.
+As the example above has demonstrated, we need a `BUILD` file to describe how to build the `matrix` module. `bazel` reads the `BUILD` file and determines how the module will be built and its visibility to other modules.
+Let's see how to write a basic `BUILD` file from scratch.

 ```bzl
 cc_library(